luminoso/information-retrieval/README.md

 3. Query processed stack for the words *buffer* and *color*.

 The interface for querying the database is shown.
-For example:
+Example:
 ```
 $ java -jar IR-2016_17-0.0.1-SNAPSHOT.jar -q
 Insert query (Control+c to exit): buffer color